HISPlayer/UnityAndroid-SDK/oculus.md

 # Oculus Integration

-It is possible to integrate HISPlayer SDK with the Oculus environment.
+Integrate HISPlayer SDK with the Oculus environment.

 The **Meta XR All-in-One SDK** is available since November 13th, 2023, but in this tutorial we will explain how to use the old [OculusIntegration.unitypackage](https://developer.oculus.com/downloads/package/unity-integration/).